simple-xmpp/node-simple-xmpp/readme.md

 Status
 ------
-Alfa - Should not be used in production
+Alpha - Should not be used in production

 Dependencies
 ------------
-sudo apt-get install libexpat1 libexpat1-dev libicu-dev
+`sudo apt-get install libexpat1 libexpat1-dev libicu-dev`

 Install
 -------
-npm install simple-xmpp
+`npm install simple-xmpp`

 Example
 -------